stevevoto/API-Configurator/README.md

 The script reads these files, **converts Python booleans to string values** where necessary (`"true"/"false"`) before **POST**ing them, and then **submits** each to the Mist API under your Org.

 ---
+## Run Code
+python3 api-configurator.py --get. (get will create a backup folder time/date of all files in the org) or... python3 api-configurator.py --post (post will post any json files with prefixes to the org)

 ## Key Features